sajedjalil/ChatGPT-Software-Testing-Study/README.md

 A study on the capabilities of ChatGPT on correctly answering classroom assignments.

+Our pre-print **ChatGPT and Software Testing Education: Promises & Perils** is now available at [arXiv.2302.03287](https://arxiv.org/abs/2302.03287)

 ## Installation

 You can install the latest version of this software directly from github with pip: